garrandall/popular-music-data/tracks/mrs-officer-lil-wayne-bobby-valentino-kidd-kidd.md

 And all she want me to do is fuck the police
 Talkin' about

-Wee ooh wee ooh wee
+Wee oh wee oh wee
-Wee ooh wee ooh wee
+Wee oh wee oh wee
-Wee ooh wee ooh wee
+Wee oh wee oh wee

 When I get up all in you